intelligentnode/docs/intellidocs/docs/python/offline-chatbot/llama.md

 ---

 # Llama
-You can use any of the latest released Mistral models offline:
+You can use any of the latest released Llama models offline:
 - `llama3_8b_en`.
 - `llama3_instruct_8b_en`.